-A student returning after a three consecutive day absence or more is required to furnish, before readmittance, a Doctor of Medicine's Certificate stating the cause of absence and fitness to return to school.
+A student returning after a three consecutive day absence or more is required to furnish, before re-admittance, a medical doctor's note stating the cause of absence and fitness to return to school.

 Exemption from P.E.
 Requirement: In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
 An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
 An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.